redis/redis-doc/commands/cluster-delslotsrange.md

-In Redis Cluster, each node keeps track of which master is serving a particular hash slot.

 The `DELSLOTSRANGE` command asks a particular Redis Cluster node to forget which master is serving the hash slots range ( between the start slot and end slot) specified as arguments.